fax4ever/nlp-projects/sentence_splitter/README.md

 === 1 passed in 0.01s ===
 ```

-## Install the virtual environment on your IDE
+## Use the virtual environment in your IDE

-The crucial idea of UV packaging is to define a single virtual environment (`sentence_splitter/.venv`)
+The key idea is to define a single virtual environment (`sentence_splitter/.venv`) at the project root
-at root project level **and then** (it means...) install all the packages on it!
-In this way you can make one package using another one... or use packages from the root of the project.
-The common virtual environment will be common denominator!
+and install all packages into it.
+This allows packages to depend on each other and be used from the root.

 ### IntelliJ IDEA

-To install it on IntelliJ IDEA open any Python file and click on `Configure Python Interpreter`.
+Open any Python file and click `Configure Python Interpreter`.
-Then click on the **Edit** of ModuleSDK.
-Then click on **Add new Python SDK**
+Click **Edit** of Module SDK, then **Add new Python SDK**, and select `sentence_splitter/.venv`.
-Select the virtual environment: `sentence_splitter/.venv`!

 ### VSCode / Cursor

-With Cursor (and maybe VSCode -- I didn't try it) the environment is loaded by default if you open the project
+Cursor (and likely VSCode) loads the environment by default when you open the project root folder.
-with the root project directory as target folder.

-### ROCm 6.4.0 PyTorch
+### PyTorch with ROCm 6.4.0

-If you have an AMD Radeon and you want to use it with Pytorch, you can install a specific Pytorch version:
+If you have an AMD GPU and want to use it with PyTorch, install a specific PyTorch build:

 ```shell
 UV_HTTP_TIMEOUT=3000 uv pip install --pre torch torchvision torchaudio --index-url https://download.pytorch.org/whl/nightly/rocm6.4/
 ```

-## UV other commands
+## Other uv commands

 ### Add a dependency

-On the root (sentence_splitter)
+From the project root (`sentence_splitter/`):
 ```shell
 uv add pandas
 ```

 ### Add a new package (module)

-On the root (sentence_splitter)
+From the project root (`sentence_splitter/`):
 ```shell
 uv init --package util
 ```